lumeland/lume.land/docs/core/merged-keys.md

 > [!note]
 >
 > The `mergedKeys` variable is also merged with other `mergedKeys` variables in
-> subfolders and pages and using always the `object` mode.
-This means that you
+> subfolders and pages using the `object` mode.
+This means that you can define
-> can define this variable in the root `_data` file of the site and override it
+> this variable in the root `_data` file of the site and override it in specific
-> in specific subfolders.
+> subfolders.

 ## array mode

 There's another merge mode for arrays.
-In this mode, the merge result is an array with all values found in all `_data` levels.
+In this mode, the merge result is an array with all values found at all `_data` levels.
 For example:

 <lume-code>